I’m sorta embarrassed to admit this, but I went down a social media rabbit hole recently, like the kind you can’t look away from.

 I became obsessed with sorority rush week at Alabama

-Unfortunately, these behind the scenes portraits of recruitment week in the deep south were not all positive.
-It’s easy to poke fun at 20 year olds swaying side by side in matching wedges and floral tank tops.
-But ask the families at St. Jude Children’s Research Hospital what their opinion is of sororities, and you’ll soon find out that apartment they’re living in for free while their child gets treatment was donated with funds from collegiate and alumni chapters of Delta Delta Delta, to the tune of tens of millions of dollars over the last three decades.
+Unfortunately, these behind-the-scenes portraits of recruitment week in the deep south were not all positive.
+It’s easy to poke fun at 20-year-olds swaying side by side in matching wedges and floral tank tops.
+But ask the families at St. Jude Children’s Research Hospital what their opinion is of sororities, and you’ll soon find out that the apartment they’re living in for free while their child gets treatment was donated with funds from collegiate and alumni chapters of Delta Delta Delta, to the tune of tens of millions of dollars over the last three decades.

 My sorority sisters are my lifelong friends

 As I chat with my sorority sisters of old, who now almost 30 years later are my lifelong best friends, we can’t help but chuckle about how it all started.
 We were once those giddy young women ecstatically clapping in doorways, eager to share with new young women what sisterhood is all about but having no idea those girls we welcomed in would grow into lifelong support systems of friendships that are simply irreplaceable.

 We didn’t know back then, as we worried about matching earrings, smeared lipstick, and how to sing while holding a dripping hot candle, how, who, and what the women around us would become.
 Some said that we were buying friends, and only in college to get our “Mrs.” degrees, but the life lessons I learned behind the walls of Greek letters still carry with me to this day.